 The first language that you need to learn if you want to start with web development is HTML.
 HTML stands for HyperText Markup Language, a set of tags and attributes that can be used to create websites.
-HTML comes with a limited amount of tags and a basic form that is always the same.
-It basically comes down to learning the general layout of a HTML document and the tags that can be used to create the website.

-HTML Playground provides the means to play around with all HTML tags (and a bit of CSS).
-It does not require any prior knowledge although that could be of an advantage.
-The website makes use of an interface that is divided into four columns.
-One holding all HTML tags, another that is displaying “live” examples of a selected tag and a third that is displaying valid HTML code used to create the example.
-Valid HTML code meaning a full html page making use of that code.
-Each HTML and CSS tag is clickable in the example code leading directly to an example page of that tag.
+The website uses an interface that is divided into four columns.
+One holding all HTML tags, another that displays "live" examples of a selected tag, and a third that displays valid HTML code used to create the example.
+Valid HTML code meaning a full HTML source code.
+Each HTML and CSS tag is clickable in the example code leading directly to an example page that describes the tag in detail.

 It would not really be a HTML Playground if the website would not offer the means to edit the example code.
-This is excellent to test changes to the code to see how the tags work.
+This is excellent to test changes to the code to see how tags work.

 This is very cool Martin!